-Kim provides general career advising to Bates students and alumni in all fields of interest, and she oversees the Career Development Fellow program.
-She has worked in education administration for nearly 20 years.
+Kim provides general career advising to Bates students and alumni in all fields of interest.
+She oversees the Career Development Fellows, as well as the signature Career Discovery in Practice (CDIP) job shadow and Bates in Asia internship programs.
 Prior to joining the BCDC team, Kim served as an Associate Dean of Admission and Coordinator of International Recruitment for Bates College.
 Kim is certified as a Global Career Development Facilitator (GCDF), and she is credentialed to administer the Myers-Briggs Type Indicator® and Strong Interest Inventory® assessments.
 She graduated from Middlebury College with a B.A. in East Asian Studies.

 Sheila Anderson, Assistant Director – Operations and Analysis

 Sheila oversees JobCat and all subscription recruiting databases, and manages the BCDC web site.
 She gathers counseling statistics to help determine the needs of Bates students and alumni who use BCDC services and tracks the first destination plans of Bates graduates.
 She also oversees the BCDC Office Assistants.
 Prior to coming to Bates, Sheila worked in adult education with students to help them obtain their GEDs.
 She obtained her B.A. in American Studies from Westbrook College.